Running Time Analysis of the (1+1)-EA for OneMax and LeadingOnes under Bit-wise Noise: Introduction

 This paper extends our preliminary work~\cite{qian2017noise}.
 Since the theoretical analysis on the LeadingOnes problem is not complete, we add experiments to complement the theoretical results (i.e., Section~\ref{sec-exp}).
 We also add the robustness analysis of sampling to noise (i.e., Section~\ref{sec-sampling}).
 Note that the robustness of sampling to one-bit noise has been studied in our previous work~\cite{qian2016sampling}.
 It was shown that sampling can reduce the running time of the (1+1)-EA from exponential to polynomial on OneMax when the noise probability $p=1$ as well as on LeadingOnes when $p=1/2$.
 Therefore, our results here are more general.
 We prove that sampling is effective for any value of $p$, as shown in the last row of Table~\ref{table_runtime_sampling}.
 Furthermore, we analyze the robustness of sampling to bit-wise noise for the first time.

 The rest of this paper is organized as follows.
 Section~2 introduces some preliminaries.
 The running time analysis of the (1+1)-EA on OneMax and LeadingOnes under noise is presented in Sections~3 and~4, respectively.
-Section~5 gives the analysis of the (1+1)-EA using sampling.
+Section~5 analyzes the (1+1)-EA using sampling.
 Section~6 concludes the paper.